transylvaniasprint/transylvaniasprint.org/website/content/_index.md

 ## Venue, Accommodation, and Food

-The location for the sprint is a [guest house](https://maps.app.goo.gl/wgS4KTsY386hE1H9A) in Adrianu Mare, in the countryside near the city of [Târgu Mureș](https://en.wikipedia.org/wiki/Targu_Mures), Romania.
+The location for the sprint is a [guest house](https://maps.app.goo.gl/wgS4KTsY386hE1H9A) in Adrianu Mare, in the countryside near the city of [Târgu Mureș](https://en.wikipedia.org/wiki/Targu_Mures) in [Tranylvania](https://en.wikipedia.org/wiki/Transylvania), Romania.

 Accomodation is included and will be provided in shared rooms with 2-3 beds.
 Our hosts will provide three delicious vegetarian meals per day.
+Other dietary restrictions can be accommodated, just let us know in advance.
 Water, tea, coffee, and some drinks are included, with more available for purchase.

 Guest rooms may be available for rent in nearby people's homes, on request.
 For more food and drink, there are supermarkets and a restaurants (some with delivery to the venue) in the nearby town [Miercurea Nirajului](https://maps.app.goo.gl/hDiKvfMnFHAbFXj47).

 ## Travel